-- Section 2(5) of the Sex Discrimination Ordinance (SDO) provides the definition of sexual harassment.
-In addition, sections 2(7), 2(8), 9, 23, 23A, 39, 39A and 40 are also provisions in relation to sexual harassment.
-Under the SDO, the legal definition of sexual harassment is: - (a) If any person - (i) makes an unwelcome sexual advance, or an unwelcome request for sexual favours, to another person; or - (ii) engages in other unwelcome conduct of a sexual nature in relation to that person, in circumstances in which a reasonable person, having regard to all the circumstances, would have anticipated that she would be offended, humiliated or intimidated; or
+- Section 2(5) of the SDO provides the definition of sexual harassment.
+In addition, sections 2(7), 2(8), 9, 23, 23A, 24, 39, 39A and 40 are also provisions in relation to sexual harassment.
+Under the SDO, the legal definition of sexual harassment is: - (a) If any person - (i) makes an unwelcome sexual advance, or an unwelcome request for sexual favours, to another person; or - (ii) engages in other unwelcome conduct of a sexual nature in relation to that person, in circumstances in which a reasonable person, having regard to all the circumstances, would have anticipated that that person would be offended, humiliated or intimidated; or

-- (b) The person, alone or together with other persons, engages in conduct of a sexual nature which creates a hostile or intimidating environment for another person. - The SDO renders unlawful sexual harassment between persons in an employment relationship, and that between providers and users of goods, facilities or services.
-The amendments to SDO as enacted in 2020 expand the scope of protection to prohibit sexual harassment of club members by club management, and sexual harassment between workplace participants at the workplace where they both work or attend.
+(b) The person, alone or together with other persons, engages in conduct of a sexual nature which creates a hostile or intimidating environment for another person.

+• The SDO renders unlawful sexual harassment between persons in an employment relationship, and that between providers and users of goods, facilities or services.
+The amendments to SDO as enacted in 2020 expand the scope of protection to prohibit sexual harassment between workplace participants at the workplace where they both work or attend.
 Section 23A(2) stipulates that a workplace participant means: an employee; an employer; a contract worker; the principal of contract worker or a commission agent; a commission agent; a partner in a firm; an intern; or a volunteer.